Looking for a Therapist in Austin?

 - What format of therapy do you need (e.g., individual, couples, family, group)?

 - You can browse Our Psychologists page to find a psychologist or therapist who seems like a good fit for your needs.

 Please note that at the ApaCenter, we have Gottman Trained Couples therapists.
 Gottman Couples Counseling is a scientifically-validated approach with proven effectiveness that is widely considered to be the gold standard in couples counseling.

 The first session, or intake session, is a time for you to inform the therapist as to what your individual challenges are and any history that you feel needs to be discussed.
 This session is also an opportunity for you to see whether you and the therapist are a match for your therapy work.
 This first session is a little longer than the typical session since there is more to cover.
 This session will take approximately 90 minutes.

 During this first session, you and your therapist will act as partners to develop goals for your therapy.
 These goals will be specific to you and what you’d like to achieve.
 During therapy, you may go through some self-discovery and these goals may change.

 Your following sessions will be shorter, lasting about 50 minutes.
 Each session, the therapist will ask you if there is something specific you would like to address for that particular session.
 Throughout your therapy, your therapist will often ask for feedback to ensure that the direction you are taking as a team is the direction that you want to go.
-Making sure that the therapy is working for you is a priority for the therapist and, with your feedback, he or she can ensure that you achieve the most from your experience.
+Making sure that the therapy is working for you is a priority for the therapist.
+Using what is known as feedback informed treatment (FIT), he or she can ensure that you achieve the most from your experience.

 Different Models of Therapy